 I am humbled and thrilled to pastor the First Baptist Church of Commerce.
 Although my family and I have only lived here for a short time, we are very familiar with the community.
 My wife, Kathy, grew up here and we were married at First Baptist in 1996.
-She is the daughter of Dr. Wendell and Linda Edwards, who have lived in Commerce for almost 50 years, serving primarily within this church and the University.
+She is the daughter of Dr. Wendell and Linda Edwards, who lived in Commerce for almost 50 years.
 Kathy and I have two sons, Nolan and Ty.

 This command was not just for his immediate disciples but for those that came after them.
 That means us.
 As pastor, my focus is to equip our church to simply follow Christ in making disciples that make disciples for the sake of others and the glory of God.
 If we are doing that, then our lives, our church, our community, and our world will be transformed.

 We are far from perfect but seek to love God with all that we are and love our neighbors the way that Christ loves us.
 We hope that you will join us soon.
 You are welcome here.

 Michael brings over 33 years of experience to his job of Associate Pastor at FBC, having served churches all over the North and East Texas area.
 Michael began his ministry while a student here in Commerce, being the Music/Youth Minister at Boyd Baptist Church in Bonham, TX.

 Michael has been married to Tyler native, Dana Buhman Ryer, for 30 years.
 He and Dana have two children, Ashlie Ryer, who is now a Personal Banker at Chase Bank in Tyler and Austin Ryer, who is in his final year at Texas A &M Commerce and works as a server at Luigi’s.